quick2063706271/Cov2Comparator/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+## Description

 The goal of Cov2Comparator is to analyze SARS covid-2 genome across different geographic regions including performing multiple sequence alignments and phylogenetic tree.
+Unlike other packages, this package allows easy retrival of genome data by inputting region.
+It can also perform multiple sequence alignments and phylogenetic tree.
+Comprehensible plots can be presented in both ultiple sequence alignments and phylogenetic tree.

 ## Installation